Your Guide to Canoe Tripping in Killarney Provincial Park

 Killarney Provincial Park is absolutely stunning.
 There’s no other landscape like it in Ontario, with its aqua blue lakes surrounded by the white quartzite hills of the La Cloche mountain range.
 And although the beauty of the inland waters will be enough to blow you away, as a bonus there’s the neighbouring waters of Georgian Bay and Lake Huron to explore, too.

-The park is situated in the near-north, just southwest of Sudbury, and about a five-hour drive from Toronto.
-Pitch a tent at the George Lake campground and go for a day hike on one of Killarney’s well-maintained and picturesque trails, or stuff all your gear into a pack and set out on the renowned 100-km La Cloche Silhouette backpacking trail.
-Truly, though, there’s no better way to take in the beauty of the park than from the seat of a canoe.
+The Park is situated in the near north, just southwest of Sudbury, and about a five-hour drive from Toronto.
+Pitch a tent at the George Lake Campground and go for a day hike on one of Killarney’s well-maintained and picturesque trails, or stuff all your gear into a pack and set out on the renowned 100-kilometre La Cloche Silhouette backpacking trail.
+Truly, though, there’s no better way to take in the beauty of the Park than from the seat of a canoe.

 Best 3-day Canoe Trips in Killarney